-Metastatic oesophageal cancer
+Metastatic esophageal cancer

 Five months of right upper quadrant pain.
 Deranged LFTs.
 Increased pain over three days.
 US demonstrated liver lesions, for further characterisation.